 A. The way fatty liver disease develops hasn't been fully determined.
 The most common theory is that insulin resistance causes the disease and inflammation of the liver.

 Fatty liver disease is a manifestation of too much triglyceride accumulation in the liver.
-The disease is not necessarily caused by eating too much fat in the diet, but having an unhealthy diet can predispose you to having the condition.
+The disease is not necessarily caused by eating too much fat in your diet — but having an unhealthy diet can predispose you to having the condition.

 If you eat too many carbohydrates and proteins, they can be converted to triglycerides.
 These are stored in the fat cells, and can be deposited in the liver.
 Insulin resistance can lead to increased triglycerides and increased uptake of fatty acids in the liver, causing further accumulation of liver triglycerides.